 Scrub your feeds way before you apply for anything.
 The privacy filters on FB are decent but get in the habit of assuming everything you post is going to be seen.
 If you couldn’t explain it to your family or children, don’t post it.

 Don’t talk about your job hunt, any of the job interviews you did, offers you got, or impressions you had on SM while engaged in the process.
 There are stories out there of folks doing this and not getting jobs or getting offers pulled back.
-Until you receive an offer letter, signed and returned it, get acknowledgment back from the employer and confirmation you’re employed, and you have ceased doing any other interviews don’t say a thing.
-If you do elect to share afterwards, be polite and brief and leave it at that.
-Don’t talk about the offers you didn’t take or bad mouth other potential employers.
-You would be surprised on how word gets around in the hiring community.
+Until you receive an offer letter, signed and returned it, get an acknowledgment back from the employer and confirmation you’re employed, and you have ceased doing any other interviews don’t say a thing.
+If you do elect to share afterward, be polite and brief and leave it at that.
+Don’t talk about the offers you didn’t take or bad-mouth other potential employers.
+You would be surprised at how word gets around in the hiring community.